-Almost certainly.
-They appeared to do so Germany in late 2016: "After all, last year the same hackers who broke into the Democratic Party’s computers, known online as Fancy Bear or Sofacy Group, attacked the German Parliament’s network; they are also accused of stealing documents from individual members of Parliament."
+Russian hackers also appeared to target Germany in late 2016: "After all, last year the same hackers who broke into the Democratic Party’s computers, known online as Fancy Bear or Sofacy Group, attacked the German Parliament’s network; they are also accused of stealing documents from individual members of Parliament."
 Some of the same social media accounts that supported Trump later attacked Angela Merkel.

 Other countries across Western Europe are responding to cyberthreats, and eastern countries like Finland and Lithuania are subject to disinformation campaigns which are designed to undermine support there for resistance to Russian military conquests in the region.

 In particular Russia has a pattern of targeting propaganda at military personnel, in Eastern European countries.
 As mentioned above, they now seem to be targeting American military personnel.